Strongman Farmer’s Walk: Techniques for Maximizing Grip and Speed

 • Core braced before the lift

-If you start walking before you’re organized, the implements swing, your grip burns out early, and the run falls apart before it begins.
+Stand up with control.
+Stabilize.
+Then move.
+If you start walking before you’re organized, the implements swing, your grip burns out early, and the run falls apart before it even begins.

-Grip Setup & Hand Position
+Grip Setup and Hand Position

 • Use a full, aggressive grip if the handles allow